-American Studies Option University Transfer Degree University Transfer Degree Information: This degree program is designed for students planning to transfer to baccalaureate colleges and universities.
-Transfer credit varies among colleges.
-Students should consult either the college catalog or a transfer counselor at the specific college/university to which they plan to transfer and the signed transfer agreement or the current transfer planning guide posted at www.tulsacc.edu/12960/ to select courses that will meet requirements for both the associate and baccalaureate degree program.
-Degree Awarded: Associate in Arts General Education Requirements Credit Hours: 25 English 6 hours \ENGL 1113 Composition I \ENGL 1213 Composition II Humanities 3 hours HUMN 2553 American Humanities Mathematics 3 hours \MATH 1513 College Algebra Social Science 6 hours POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. 1492 to Civil Ware Era HIST 1493 U.S. Civil War Era to Present Science 7 hours Seven credit hours of science (one course must be a laboratory science) from the General Education Requirements list.
-Specialized Course Requirements Credit Hours: 36 \ENGL 2773 American Literature I \ENGL 2883 American Literature II RELG 2233 Religion in America and select one course from the following: HIST 1483 U.S. History 1492 to Civil War HIST 1493 U.S. History Civil War to Present Select one of the following courses on minorities in America: \ENGL 2893 Minority Literature HIST 2333 African-American History HIST 2343 Native American History (Same course as NAMS 2343 Native American Histories) SOCI 2143 Minorities in America Select one of the following courses on American society: HIST 2043 Contemporary Affairs SOCI 2113 Social Problems in America PHIL 2143 Introduction to Social and Political Philosophy POLS 2023 Introduction to American Politics \SOCI 2013 Marriage and Family +NAMS 2513 Introduction to Native American Law Select one of the following courses on American culture: HUMN 2443 Art of Film HUMN 2663 Hollywood's America HUMN 2773 American Popular Culture HUMN 2883 Art and Identity: Culture Encounters in America +NAMS 2113 Introduction to Native American Cultures +NAMS 2213 Introduction to Native American Spiritualities +NAMS 2313 Introduction to Native American Literature/Drama/Film Controlled Electives 15 hours (Any course not taken from the list of specialized course requirements may be taken as a controlled elective.) ^Foreign Language through Level IV (Spanish recommended) HIST 1033 Oklahoma History HIST 1073 Twentieth Century World History HIST 2533 American Frontier Any NAMS course+ Recommended Electives (not required for degree) HIST 1063 Modem Western Civilization HUMN 2223 Humanities II RELG 1223 Religions of the World: The Western Tradition Total Credit Hours: 60-61 \Course has prerequisite (See course description section of catalog). +NOTE: Courses in Native American Studies have not been approved for transfer as part of the 2+2 program with OSU.
+LIBERAL ARTS

+American Studies Option University Transfer Degree

+University Transfer Degree Information:

+Students should work closely with an academic advisor each semester to make certain you are enrolled in the correct courses for your degree program, especially if you are planning to transfer to a four-year college or university.
+Students are encouraged to begin a dialogue with their intended transfer schools as early as possible.
+Early coordination between TCC academic advisors and advisors from selected four-year institutions can streamline the transfer process.
+It is the student's responsibility to ensure that he/she understands the program/ admission/transfer requirements for the transfer school.

+Degree Awarded: Associate in Arts

+General Education Requirements Credit Hours: 25

+English 6 hours

+ENGL 1113 Composition I ENGL 1213 Composition II

+Humanities 3 hours

+HUMN 2553 American Humanities

+Mathematics 3 hours

+MATH 1513 College Algebra

+Social Science 6 hours

+POLS 1113 American Federal Government

+and select one course from the following:

+HIST 1483 U.S. 1492 to Civil Ware Era HIST 1493 U.S. Civil War Fra to Present

+Science 7 hours

+Seven credit hours of science (one course must be a laboratory science) from the General Education Requirements list.

+Specialized Course Requirements Credit Hours: 36

+ENGL 2773 American Literature I ENGL 2883 American Literature II

+RELG 2233 Religion in America

+and select one course from the following:

+HIST 1483 U.S. History 1492 to Civil War

+HIST 1493 U.S. History Civil War to Present

+Select one of the following courses on minorities in America:

+ENGL 2893 Minority Literature

+HIST 2333 African-American History

+HIST/NAMS 2343 Native American History

+SOCI 2143 Minorities in America

+Select one of the following courses on American society:

+HIST 2043 Contemporary Affairs

+SOCI 2113 Social Problems in America

+PHIL 2143 Introduction to Social and Political Philosophy

+POLS 2023 Introduction to American Politics

+SOCI 2013 Marriage and Family

+NAMS 2513 Introduction to Native American Law

+Select one of the following courses on American culture:

+HUMN 2443 Art of Film

+HUMN 2663 Hollywood's America

+HUMN 2773 American Popular Culture

+HUMN 2883 Art and Identity: Culture Encounters in America

+NAMS 2113 Introduction to Native American Cultures

+NAMS 2213 Introduction to Native American Spiritualities

+NAMS 2313 Introduction to Native American Literature/Drama/Film

+Controlled Electives 15 hours

+(Any course not taken from the list of specialized course requirements may be taken as a controlled elective.)

+^Foreign Language through Level IV (Spanish recommended)

+HIST 1033 Oklahoma History

+HIST 1073 Twentieth Century World History

+HIST 2533 American Frontier

+Any NAMS course

+Recommended Electives (not required for degree)

+HIST 1063 Modem Western Civilization

+HUMN 2223 Humanities II

+RELG 1223 Religions of the World: The Western Tradition

+Total Credit Hours: 61

+Course has prerequisite (See course description section of catalog).
 To receive an A. A. or A. S. degree, students must demonstrate computer proficiency.
-Please see page 22 for complete requirements.

 Physical education activity courses do not count toward the associate degree requirements in this curriculum.